Pozzo and Lucky, Control and Chaos: Beckett’s ‘Waiting for Godot’

 Meaning in the Madness of Heavy Metal

 Hello readers, I have recently seen a certain video online, of a certain actor on a certain talk show asking another actor whether anyone actually enjoys heavy metal.
 As a huge fan of that genre of music myself, it first had my hackles raised, then my mind thinking about what it is about such a cacophonous style of sound that is so appealing to so many people.
-I intend to speak […]
+I intend to […]

 Read more